M4a1x/nmr-spectrometer/workspace/32-channel_current_source/README.md

 - For DAC: DAC80501 (same as in Martinos/GPA-FHDO) ~6CHF on mouser.ch
 - For OpAmp: OPA547?
 - in Andrew/Conradi Paper: OPA025 (not found. maybe opa2544?
 25chf), 0.5ohm current sense low side
 - Circuit: As simple as possible.
+See notebook 02.05.2023

 ### Use LED current driver
 - TL4242 (500mA, +-5%)